Law School

 The Law School

-Ksenia is a PhD candidate at the University of Exeter Law School, funded by the UK Economic and Social Research Council.
-Her doctoral research develops the concept of Embodied Data Rights to address the governance of touch and movement data produced in the digitisation of craft practices.
-She examines how these datasets are captured, processed, and standardised, and how they challenge existing legal frameworks on ownership, consent, and reuse.
+Ksenia is a PhD Candidate at the University of Exeter Law School, funded by the UK Economic and Social Research Council.
+Her research develops the concept of Embodied Data Rights — a socio-legal framework for governing how data from human bodies are captured, owned, and reused.

 Before transitioning to academia, Ksenia worked for more than a decade as a lawyer, contributing to advocacy, policy, and NGO work.
 These practical experiences continue to inform her academic interests and reinforce her commitment to developing frameworks that support equitable and sustainable uses of technology and data.